 You have a Samsung, Sony, LG, or any other smart TV.
-You download a video and paste it in your USB or memory card.
+You download a video and paste it into your USB or memory card.
 You insert that device in the back of your TV and sit to enjoy your day.
 Suddenly, you realise that the file is missing, or the video file is there, but the audio or the video is not working.

 Just like you, many people have been there.
-But, don’t worry, because the blog post will help you fix this issue and enjoy the rest of the day as planned.
+But don’t worry because the blog post will help you fix this issue and enjoy the rest of the day as planned.

 What causes this issue?